castillox21/java-programs/lottery/README.md

-	//The following code demonstrates how to download the cash5.dat file from the NJ state website import java.net.*;
+	#The following code demonstrates how to download the cash5.dat file from the NJ state website
+	import java.net.*;
 	import java.io.*;